ecmwf/anemoi-graphs/docs/graphs/node_coordinates.rst

    This is still a work in progress.
 More classes will be added in the future.

-The `nodes` :math:`V` correspond to locations in the Earth surface.
+The `nodes` :math:`V` correspond to locations on the earth's surface.

 The `nodes` are defined in the ``nodes`` section of the recipe file.
-The keys will be the names of the sets of `nodes`, that will later be used to build the connections.
-Each nodes configuration must include a ``node_builder`` section describing how to distribute the `nodes`.
+The keys are the names of the sets of `nodes` that will later be used to build the connections.
+Each `nodes` configuration must include a ``node_builder`` section describing how to define the `nodes`.

 The `nodes` can be defined based on the coordinates already available in a file: